Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 What if you’re feeling hurtful emotions when you’re co-parenting with someone who hurt you?

 It is completely normal to feel hurtful emotions when you’re co-parenting with someone who hurt you.
-However, it is important to put aside your personal feelings and focus on what’s happening with your children.
+However, it is important to put aside your feelings and focus on what’s happening with your children.
 You can seek professional help to deal with your emotions and work toward healing.

 What if your co-parent cannot follow the co-parenting tips?

-If your co-parent cannot follow the co-parenting tips, it is essential to keep communication open and try to find a solution that works for both parties.
+If your co-parent cannot follow the co-parenting tips, it is essential to keep communication open and find a solution that works for both parties.
 If needed, you can involve a third-party mediator or seek legal assistance to enforce boundaries and guidelines for co-parenting.

 Is it okay to keep a relationship with your ex when co-parenting?